Genuine Image Guarantee – No Photoshop or Animal Models

 Adjust – Only to Correct Camera Errors

 (Did you know most DSLR cameras (including Canon and Nikon) use Bayer Pattern chips which have to guess most colors.
-On top of that, as of 2011, they all use a filter that intentionally blurs images.
+On top of that, as of 2011, all DSLRs use a filter that intentionally blurs images.
 I wish I was kidding.)

 Genuinely Wild Animals Only: